telerik/kendo-ui-builder/docs/components/grid.md

 # Grid

-The Kendo UI Grid is part of the Navigation components which the Builder supports.
+The Kendo UI Grid is part of the Data Management components which the Builder supports.

 ## Usage

-* Detects user interaction and triggers a corresponding event.
+* Displays data in a tabular format.
-* Enables you to display an icon from the Kendo UI theme sprite.
+* Provides configuration options for managing the rendered data such as editing, filtering, grouping, and sorting.

 ## Preview